-We held another citizen satisfaction survey with a participation rate of 80%.
-On average, employees scored their happiness at 81%, a testament to our working environment.
+We held another citizen satisfaction survey with a participation rate of 85%.
+The employee happiness score was 81, a testament to our working environment.
 Once again, the focus of the year was taking action based on the feedback from the survey.
 100% of employees have access to employee performance reviews.

-In 2023, we focused on executed a talent battle plan focussed on employee retention and recruitment challenges in new locations.
+In 2024, we focused on executed a talent battle plan focussed on employee retention and recruitment challenges in new locations.